maapteh/graphql-modules-app/README.md

-# GraphQL-Modules TypeScript server & NextJS application
+# GraphQL-Modules TypeScript Server & NextJS React application
-Demonstration application for showcase utilizing [https://graphql-modules.com/](https://graphql-modules.com/) which is using data from BOL.com Open Api for the server.
+Demonstration application for showcase utilizing [graphql-modules](https://graphql-modules.com/) which is using data from BOL.com Open Api for the server.
+You will find a sample with products and dataloader.
-The React web application is using NextJS 9, [codegen by Dotan](https://graphql-code-generator.com) and [apollo hooks](https://www.apollographql.com/docs/react/api/react-hooks/).
+The React web application is using [NextJS](https://nextjs.org/), [GraphQL Codegen by Dotan](https://graphql-code-generator.com) and [Apollo hooks](https://www.apollographql.com/docs/react/api/react-hooks/).

 ## PRE-REQUISITES
 - Node dubnium